DurgaPrasadPatra/durga-docker-container-project/README.md

 # Repo to learn Docker with examples.
 Contributions are most welcome.

 ## If you found this repo useful, give it a STAR 🌠
+## credit : Abhishek Veeramala sir for providing such nice documnetation and guidance .

 You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC